 Make the Filling

-- Pour the mixture into the cooked pastry base, place near to the top of the hot oven and bake for about 8 minutes.
+Pour the mixture into the cooked pastry base, place near to the top of the hot oven and bake for about 8 minutes.
 Remove from the oven before the surface starts to brown.
-Leave to cool completely before serving.
-I prefer t leave it overnight.
+Leave to cool completely before serving, preferably overnight.
 Serve with whipped cream or creme fraiche on top.